norjenweb/norgaard.cloud/content/pages/contact.md

 ---
-title: About
+title: Contact
-description: What does Minimo even means?!
+description: How to contact me?
 #menu: main
 weight: -210
 ---